zulip/zulip/docs/settings.md

 The page documents the Zulip settings system, and hopefully should help you decide how to correctly implement new settings you're adding to Zulip.

-We have two types of administrative settings in Zulip: server settings (which are set via configuration files are apply to the whole Zulip installation), and realm settings (which are usually set via the /#organization page in the Zulip web application) and apply to a single Zulip realm/organization (which for most Zulip servers is the only realm on the server).
+We have two types of administrative settings in Zulip:
+* **Server settings** are set via configuration files, and apply to the whole Zulip installation.
+* **Realm settings** (or **organization settings**) are usually set via the /#organization page in the Zulip web application, and apply to a single Zulip realm/organization.
+(Which, for most Zulip servers, is the only realm on the server).

 Philosophically, the goals of the settings system are to make it convenient for: